-A covariance matrix is used to determine the correlations between different variables in various possible pairs.
-If there is negative covariance, then the variables are said to be indirectly proportional, if there is positive covariance, then the variables are directly proportional to each other.
-The covariance matrix can be represented as:
+A covariance matrix helps determine the correlations between different variables in various possible pairs.
+If there is negative covariance, then the variables are indirectly proportional.
+If there is positive covariance, then the variables are directly proportional to each other.
+We represent the covariance matrix can as:

 C = Cov(a,a) Cov(a,b) Cov(b,a) Cov(b,b)

-Where a & b are the variables and the matrix is a 2×2 or 2-dimensional matrix, meaning that there are two variables.
-If there are ten dimensions, the covariance matrix will be a 10×10 matrix.
+Here, a and b are the variables and the matrix is a 2×2 or 2-dimensional matrix, meaning that there are 2 variables.
+If there are 10 dimensions, the covariance matrix will be a 10×10 matrix.

 Covariance matrix is commutative i.e. Cov(a,b) = Cov(b,a)

-Finding covariance helps us identify heavily dependent variables that contain biased and redundant information which can result in reduced model performance.
+Finding covariance helps us identify heavily dependent variables that contain biased and redundant information that can result in reduced model performance.

 We determine the principal components (PC) using the values of eigenvector and eigenvalue.
-The components are identified in such a way that they still preserve the important information contained in the data.
+We identify the components in such a way that they still preserve the important information in the data.

 If we arrange the eigenvectors in order from highest to lowest eigenvalue, we will get PC1 to PCn for an n-dimensional array.
-Suppose there are three variables in the dataset, the covariance matrix will calculate three eigenvalues.
+Suppose there are 3 variables in the dataset.
+The covariance matrix, therefore, will calculate 3 eigenvalues.
 Let’s say the values are 0.23 (λ1), 1.34 (λ2), 0.007(λ3), respectively.
 We observe that,

 λ2 > λ1 > λ3